martbetz/martbetz.github.io/_posts/2022-10-27-exploring-jpegxl.md

 ### When will adoption role out? ###

-JPEG XL has already been finalised, but it will likely take some time to gain traction; none of the popular web browsers fully support it just yet (not by default, at least), but here's to hoping that changes very soon.⁴ ⁵
+JPEG XL has already been finalised, but it will likely take some time to gain traction; none of the popular web browsers support it just yet (not by default, at least), but here's to hoping that changes very soon.⁴ ⁵